AduroIdeja/AndroidMaterialStepper/README.md

 label.
 The reason this is mandatory is that according to the Material Design Guidelines there should always be a button present that the user can press indicating he has copmleted a step.
 Also, I didn't want to hardcode a "NEXT" string because I think that if you want to do a non-english or multilingual app you should provide your own strings.
-Both listeners also take a second, optional, `String` that will be used as the SKIP button.
+Both listeners also take a second, optional, `String` that will be used as the SKIP button label.
 If this string is not defined the skip button will not be displayed.

 ### StepperButtonListenerDefault